spaulmark/project-lsg/README.md

 Because most people talk to each other in a community, the resulting graph is very dense in edges and is hard to look at.
 Everybody has an opinion on everybody else, so displaying it like a graph to try to visualize it isn't very helpful, even for small communities.
 That's where this software comes in.

-## Why are you making this?

-Because if you want something done right, sometimes you just have to do it yourself.

-Very few tools do community analysis, and the ones that do don't do what I want.
-They're good for getting the big picture of who has the most influence in a community, or the general shape of it, but I want a community viewer where you can not only get all of that, but also dig deeply into each individual's relationships and position in the social structure.

 ### What can I do right now?

 Maybe do some reading on community visualziation: Look up "NodeTrix" and "Social Network Visualization" on Google Scholar and start reading papers until you're excited about this problem as I am.